A quick guide to finding a building surveyor

 The HomeBuyer Report, is the most common type of housing survey and is likely to be recommended to most homebuyers.
 The report covers the entire property, both inside the house and outside.
 When you compare surveyors, you have the option to get a valuation in addition to your quotes.

-The HomeBuyer Report is suitable for conventionally built newer properties, and older properties in good condition.
-The report is written in an easily-understandable standard format and rates the condition of all permanent structures in the property.
+The HomeBuyer Report is suitable for newer properties, and older properties in good condition.
+The report is written in an easily-understandable standard format by the chartered surveyor and rates the condition of all permanent structures in the property.
 The report is based on a visual inspection of the house, including damp testing, assessment on timbers and supports, and notes on drainage and insulation.
 Your surveyor will also give maintenance advice on the property.

 How much does HomeBuyer Report cost?